software-performance-engineering/student_software/README.md

    orb config set rosetta true
    ```

-3. Create a Linux VM for the class by opening named `6106` as follows:
+3. Create a Linux VM for the class by opening named `spe` as follows:

    ```
-   orb create -a amd64 ubuntu:noble 6106
+   orb create -a amd64 ubuntu:noble spe
    ```

    You can also create VMs through the OrbStack desktop app.